Building SIPI from Source Code¶

 Vendored Dependencies¶

 SIPI builds all external libraries from source.
-Source archives are vendored in the
+Source archives are

-vendor/ directory and tracked with Git LFS.
-This ensures
+vendored in the vendor/ directory and tracked with

-builds are reproducible and work offline — no internet access is needed during compilation.
+and work offline — no internet access is needed during compilation.

 First-time setup (Git LFS)¶